Amith-Gowtham/binary-modelling-HR748/README.md

 and specified z-level (for the latter).
 The first programme describes the change in potential of the system along any horizontal parallel to the arbitrary x-axis and the second programme does the same but on a plane parallel to the arbitrary xy-plane.

-The reader is welcome to download these programmes and can suggest any improvements (if any) for which I will be grateful.
+The reader is welcome to download these programmes and can suggest any improvements (if any) for which I will be grateful (Very old scripts, ignore)